joepareti54/LLM-RAG-PoC/README.md

 - Python 3.8+
 - CUDA-capable GPU with 6GB+ VRAM
 - Hugging Face account with access to Llama 2 to acquire the credentials (token)
+- your own ppdf files.
+The code is adapted for colab but can be easily changed

 ## Setup
 - Get your Hugging Face token from https://huggingface.co/settings/tokens